Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vietnamese students are "sitting on hot coals" as the US temporarily suspends student visa interviews.
 (Illustration photo: US Embassy)

-The pressure from family expectations, the worry of being late for school, the fear of losing a scholarship, and the feeling of being left behind as her peers began preparing to fly abroad, all blended into a storm of emotions.
-For the past two days, Khanh Linh has not been able to sleep, as if sitting on a bed of fire, always holding her phone to update information every hour, every minute, no longer having the mind to prepare for the upcoming high school graduation exam.
+The pressure from family expectations, the worry of being late for school, the fear of losing scholarships and the feeling of being left behind when her peers started preparing to fly abroad, all blended into a storm of emotions.
+For the past two days, Khanh Linh could not sleep, as if sitting on a bed of fire, always holding her phone to update information every hour, every minute, no longer having the mind to prepare for the upcoming high school graduation exam.

 According to a May 27 dispatch, the US State Department requested that US embassies and consulates worldwide temporarily suspend scheduling new interviews for all foreign students who want to apply for student visas in the US.
 The dispatch also noted that cases that have been scheduled for interviews in advance can continue as originally planned.

 "Effective immediately.
-In preparation for the expansion of mandatory social media screening and checks, consular sections are not to schedule any new student or exchange visa appointments (F, M, and J) until further guidance is provided," Politico, Guardian, and NBC quoted the State Department 's text as saying.
+In preparation for the expansion of mandatory social media screening and checks, consular sections are not to schedule any new student or exchange visa appointments (F, M, and J) until further guidance is provided," Politico, Guardian, and NBC news agencies quoted the US State Department 's text as saying.

-Doan Quang Minh, a student at Phenikaa University, has just over 3 months left until the Fall semester - the biggest admissions season of the year in the US.
+Doan Quang Minh, a student at Phenikaa University, has just over 3 months left until the Fall admission period - the biggest admissions season of the year in the US.
 This sudden interruption is like a brake that has shaken all of his plans.

-"The temporary suspension of student visas could affect millions of international students, including Vietnamese students.
-We have already gone 90% of the way, now only needing a visa to study in the US, but it is stuck at the most important moment ," Quang Minh worried.
+"The suspension of student visas could affect millions of international students, including Vietnamese students.
+We have already gone 90% of the way, now only needing a visa to study in the US, but it is stuck at the most important time ," Quang Minh worried.

 Many of the male student's friends began to consider backup plans, such as applying to other countries to avoid the risk of delaying their studies abroad.
 However, for Quang Minh, who had placed all his hopes on the US, the worry was even greater.
 "I don't have a plan B. I've decided to go to the US from the beginning, so now I'm really confused," the male student shared.